fixique/MetalGlobe/readme.md

 # MetalGlobe

 A simple demo project.
 Inside you will find some interesting code for metal.
 As a demo, a sphere was generated.
 The second option is a sphere with a texture.
+Feel free to use code!)

 ![Demo gif](demo.gif)